sindresorhus/got/readme.md

 Properties from `options` will override properties in the parsed `url`.

-If no protocol is specified, it will default to `https`.
+If no protocol is specified, it will throw a `TypeError`.

 ##### options